Skip to content

 bb repo clone <repository> [options]

-Argument Description repositoryRepository to clone (workspace/repo or full URL)
+repositoryRepository to clone (workspace/repo or full URL)

-Option Description -d, --directory <dir>Directory to clone into --jsonOutput as JSON
+-d, --directory <dir>Directory to clone into

 # Clone using workspace/repo format